Kadaseela Biriyani: Plot

 When the police reach the scene they take Gabriel, Andrew and Chikku into custody.
 Rather than taking them to the police station, the police (who are both on the payroll of and terrified of Johan), head toward's Johan's house, Johan having discovered his father's body.
 Gabriel, Andrew and Chikku flee into the dense forest, which is too impenetrable for the police to find them.
 What follows is a cat and mouse game as the police, together with Johan and his henchmen, surround the forest to prevent their escape.
 Johan, who wants to burn down the forest to smoke them out, expresses frustration that Chikku is too much of a weakling to provide a satisfactorily challenging prey.

 Andrew seemingly manages to escape the forest, but is soon caught and returned to Johan, who burns him alive while forcing Gabriel, who had come to give himself up, to watch.
 Chikku, cowering in fear, is taunted by Johan who shouts into the forest that there is no escape.
 Realising he has no option but to fight back, Chikku leaves the forest, managing to kill two of Johan's henchmen before confronting Johan himself.
 Seemingly pleased with Chikku's new-found courage, Johan laughs and offers to tell him a joke.
 Before he can do so he is run over and killed by a lorry (driven by Vijay Sethupathi in a cameo appearance).
 The driver briefly laments that this is the 36th time he has hit someone, before shrugging it off and offering Chikku a lift.
 The film ends with Chikku in Pondicherry, ordering a biriyani in a local restaurant, as the narrator hopes that he will be able to return to living a simple life.

 Cast

-Aside from the narrator Vijay Sethupathi and Vijay Ram, who played an important role in Thiagarajan Kumararaja's Super Deluxe, the entire cast are newcomers to film, coming from a theatre background.
+Aside from the narrator Vijay Sethupathi and Vijay Ram, who starred in Thiagarajan Kumararaja's Super Deluxe (2019), the entire cast are newcomers to film, coming from a theatre background.